9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 ::::

-Within a given chain of actions, every invocation of `ask` will return the same value, since the value stored in the environment doesn\'t change.
+Within a given chain of actions, every invocation of `ask` will return the same value, since the value stored in the environment doesn't change.
 Our code is easy to test in `ghci`.

 ``` screen